-Enjoy your own version of the penguin march at this well-loved zoo.
-During certain periods in winter when the ground is covered with snow, visitors get to walk alongside the adorable, waddling birds.
-It’s guaranteed to be a fun-filled experience for kids and family.
-Do note, however, that the zoo is closed for a few days during winter so make sure you check the opening schedule on the Asahiyama Zoo website before you go.
+Enjoy your own version of penguin march at the well-loved Asahiyama zoo.
+During certain periods in winter when the ground is covered with snow, visitors get to walk alongside these adorable, waddling birds.
+It’s guaranteed to be a fun-filled experience for the kids and family.
+However, keep in mind that the zoo is closed for a few days during winter so make sure you check the opening schedule on the Asahiyama Zoo website before you go.

-Fresh sea urchin can be found in various restaurants or seafood markets throughout Hokkaido for about 1,000 yen a piece.
+Fresh sea urchin can be found in various restaurants and seafood markets throughout Hokkaido for about 1,000 yen a piece.
 Savour the soft and creamy orange flesh of this sea creature and you’ll remember its sweet taste for life!
+Some may choose to have their uni lightly torched but we think fresh is best.
 Oishii!
-Some may choose to have their uni slightly torched but we think fresh is best.

 4. Have Soup curry

-Unlike the usual Japanese curry, soup curry is thinner in consistency as the gravy combines soup and curry – thus its name.
-There’s different levels of customisation depending on where you eat, including choice of meat, the soup base, amount of rice and down to the spiciness of the curry. it’s very popular among the locals in places like Sapporo city – so don’t miss this special culinary treat.
+Unlike the usual Japanese curry, soup curry is thinner in consistency.
+There are different levels of customisation depending on where you eat, including choice of meat, soup base, amount of rice, down to the spiciness of the curry. it’s very popular among the locals in places like Sapporo city – so don’t miss this special culinary treat.

 5. Organise a picnic during sakura viewing season

-Every year, tens of thousands of tourists flock to Hokkaido and parts of Japan for the sakura or cherry blossom viewing in Spring time.
-If you’re lucky enough to catch the Hanami or cherry blossom viewing activity, why not join in the local practice of setting up a picnic at these scenic spots too?
-Just pack a picnic mat, bento and some snacks and enjoy the best of what nature has to offer.
+Every year, tens of thousands of tourists flock to Hokkaido and various parts of Japan in Spring time for the sakura or cherry blossom season.
+If you’re lucky enough to catch the Hanami or cherry blossom viewing season, be sure to join in the local practice of setting up a picnic at one these scenic spots?
+Just pack a picnic mat, some snacks and enjoy the best of what nature has to offer.

 6. Shop at Don Quijote

-No shop is equally ecclectic or well stocked as Don Quijote, which is located across Japan rather than just Hokkaido alone.
-It’s your one-stop shop for everything from Japanese snacks to make-up to Halloween masks and cosplay supplies.
-Every aisle is crammed with supplies so take your time to shop here.
+No shop is equally ecclectic or well stocked as Don Quijote, which is located across Japan.
+This all-and-sundry retailer is your one-stop shop for everything from Japanese snacks to make-up to Halloween masks and cosplay supplies.
+Every aisle is crammed with goodies so take your time to discover the merchandise here.

 7. Enjoy the produce of the season

-Take a walk along the fresh produce section of the supermarket or farmers’ markets in Hokkaido and you’ll find a wide variety of fruit and vegetables.
-But the best produce are often the fruit or crops of the season, not to mention it’s more environmental too.
-For instance, honeydew and persimmon are the sweetest and most abundant in Autumn, while strawberries are the best enjoyed in Spring.
+Check out the local supermarkets or farmers’ markets in Hokkaido and you’ll find an amazing variety fresh produce of the season.
+Fresh fruits ilke honeydew and persimmon are the sweetest and most abundant in Autumn, season, while strawberries are the best enjoyed in Spring.

 8. Attend a festival